Our heart beats for every Indian

 Caring for All: Mission Anna Seva

 Realising that during the lockdown marginalised and under-resourced communities across the country would need support with daily essentials, Reliance Foundation quickly launched a programme to distribute food to the needy.
 Mission Anna Seva is the largest meal distribution programme undertaken by a corporate foundation anywhere in the world.
+To date, Reliance Foundation has distributed over 7.5 crore meals to vulnerable communities and frontline workers.

 The entire staff of Reliance Foundation and the larger Reliance family unitedly worked to support this mission on a war footing to ensure that the needy do not go hungry during the lockdown period.
 Reliance Retail employees contributed to this programme by packing, preparing and supplying the provisions needed for the programme.
 Reliance employee volunteers from across Reliance sites such as Mumbai, Silvassa, Vadodara, Patalganga, Hazira, Jhajjar, Shahdol, Jamnagar, Dahej, Barabanki, Nagothane, Gadimoga and Hoshiarpur distributed free meals to marginalised communities in their respective locations.
 Acknowledging that due to the lockdown, highway restaurants were shut and the truck drivers transporting essentials for the whole country were struggling to find food while on the way, staff members at certain Reliance petrol stations in West Bengal, Kerala and Odisha distributed free meals to truck drivers.